-Individual organisations within the sector will be responsible for enforcement of the strategy, following the agreed objectives.
-The need for stronger enforcement or sanctions during the delivery period will be explored on a case-by-case basis through the strategy's steering committee and with Scottish Government approval.
+Individual organisations within the sector will be responsible for enforcement of the strategy, following the agreed objectives and KPIs.
+The need for stronger enforcement or sanctions would be explores on a case-by-case basis through SHEF and with Scottish Government approval.